A Qudit-native Framework for Discrete Time Crystals

 We first characterize the spectral statistics of the Floquet operator $U_F$ within fixed symmetry sectors to confirm that the dynamics lies in a heating-suppressed regime where the dressed normal form in Eq.~\!\eqref{eq:normalform} applies.
 As a compact scalar diagnostic we use the average adjacent-gap ratio $r$~\cite{PhysRevB.75.155111}, defined for consecutive quasi-energy spacings. $r\approx 0.386$ indicates Poisson (localized) statistics, while $r\approx 0.53$ indicates Gaussian orthogonal ensemble (GOE) thermalizing statistics.
 Fig.~\!\ref{fig:r_vs_eps} shows $r(\varepsilon)$ for chain length $N=8$ together with spacing histograms.
 Embedded protocols remain near the Poisson value throughout the imperfection window used for our benchmarks.
 In contrast, global protocols drift toward the GOE value as $\varepsilon$ increases, signaling thermalization with the practical consequence that subharmonic features melt: the locked frequency disappears and the corresponding spectral weight decays.

 Fig.~\!\ref{fig:D3}(a) presents the subharmonic weight $C_m(\varepsilon)$ for $N=14$.
-For the $2T$ phase, the embedded protocol exhibits a robust plateau up to larger $\varepsilon$, significantly outperforming the global drive.
-To isolate the origin of this stability, we compare against a spin-$1/2$ baseline (Fig.~\ref{fig:D3}(b)) obtained by mapping the active $\{\ket{0}, \ket{2}\}$ doublet to a qubit.
-The embedded $2T$ result tracks this qubit baseline perfectly, demonstrating that our protocol successfully eliminates the leakage of the larger Hilbert space.
-The global $2T$ drive, lacking this isolation, suffers from enhanced neutral-sector dephasing.
-The contrast is even sharper for the $3T$ case.
+For the 2T phase, the embedded protocol exhibits a robust plateau up to larger $\varepsilon$, significantly outperforming the global drive.
+To isolate the origin of this stability, we compare against a spin-$1/2$ baseline (Fig.~\!\ref{fig:D3}(b)) obtained by mapping the active $\{\ket{0}, \ket{2}\}$ doublet to a qubit.
+The embedded 2T result tracks this qubit baseline perfectly, demonstrating that our protocol successfully eliminates the leakage of the larger Hilbert space.
+The global 2T drive, lacking this isolation, suffers from enhanced neutral-sector dephasing.
+The contrast is even sharper for the 3T case.
 The embedded cycle yields a clear $1/3$ response by preserving the block-diagonal structure of the effective Hamiltonian.
-However, the global $3T$ drive fails to lock even at weak imperfection; the global rotation inherently mixes the $S^z$ with $S^y$, suppressing the projection of the subharmonic signal onto the observable.
+However, the global 3T drive fails to lock even at weak imperfection; the global rotation inherently mixes the $S^z$ with $S^y$, suppressing the projection of the subharmonic signal onto the observable.
+We provide detailed derivations and an analysis across the parameter regimes of Eq.~\!\eqref{eq:Hz} in the supplemental material~\cite{supplementary}, further corroborating the advancements of the embedded kicks.

-\textit{Spin-3/2: doublet-partitioned embedded protocol.}---In spin-3/2 chains ($d{=}4$), the larger Hilbert space allows us to embed independent 2T cycles within disjoint subspaces.
+\textit{Spin-3/2: level partitioning and symmetry.}---Building on the spin-1 result, the embedded kick can partition qudit manifolds into multiple independent sectors.
+This multi-sector capability unavailable to qubits, where the Hilbert space permits only a doublet.
+In spin-3/2 chains, the larger Hilbert space allows us to embed independent 2T cycles within disjoint subspaces, illustrating a tactical choice of subspace configuration.

 Fig.~\!\ref{fig:D4} contrasts two such partitioning strategies ($N{=}10$): a symmetric partition pairing states with opposite magnetization ($\{0,3\}\oplus\{1,2\}$), and a contiguous partition pairing neighbor levels ($\{0,1\}\oplus\{2, 3\}$).
+The results reveal an interesting stability gap.
+The symmetric partition yields a broad, near-unity plateau in $C_2(\varepsilon)$.
+In contrast, the contiguous partition degrades significantly with smaller imperfection.
+This performance difference is explained by the structure of the neutral effective Hamiltonian $D_0 \approx \frac{1}{2}(H_z + K^\dagger H_z K)$.